 Chapter 7 cases without these issues usually close within four months.
 Chapter 13 cases tend to resolve within a month or two after the debtor completes the repayment plan.
 Why?
 The Chapter 13 trustee doesn't sell property, and most litigation resolves long before the debtor finishes making plan payments.

 You, the trustee, or your creditors can ask the court to reopen your bankruptcy case.
 But why would someone want to reopen it?

-In some cases, you may also want to reopen your bankruptcy.
-For example, if you accidentally forgot to list a debt or if a creditor is violating your discharge, you might ask the court to reopen your case to address these issues.
-(For more information, see Can I Reopen My Bankruptcy Case?)
+You might want to reopen it if you accidentally forgot to list a debt or if a creditor is violating your discharge.
+You could ask the court to reopen your case and address these issues in these situations.